theVsec/Asterisk-Vicidial-configurations/call_landing/Readme.txt

-In this folder you will find a pice of asterisk dialplan code and a script in PHP to be able to grab the last user who talked with the number calling.
+In this folder you will find a piece of asterisk dialplan code and a script in PHP to be able to grab the last user who talked with the number calling.

 To make the changes you should take these steps: